 Yes, it can.
 The extra moisture is one of the main culprits behind allergy symptoms in homes.
 High moisture can increase common household allergy triggers like dust mites, mold spores, and airborne bacteria, all of which can grow and reproduce quickly in humid conditions.
 All of these can aggravate allergies, making itchy eyes and skin, respiratory difficulties, and many other uncomfortable signs.
 Keep humidity level between 30 to 50 percent by using a dehumidifier to make your space less hospitable to these allergy triggers and help you better manage your allergy symptoms.

-What is an ideal humidity level?
+What is the ideal humidity level?

-Relative humidity is the most traditional way to measure humidity in your home.
-Relative humidity is the gram-per-cubic-meter measure of the water mist in the air divided by the gram-per-cubic-meter measure of the maximum value of moisture in the air can exist at the current temperature.
+The relative humidity is the most traditional way to measure humidity in your home.
+The relative humidity is the gram-per-cubic-meter measure of the water mist in the air divided by the gram-per-cubic-meter measure of the maximum value of moisture in the air that can exist at the current temperature.
 The resulting outcome is multiplied by 100 to get a percentage, which is your relative humidity.
 Recommended indoor relative humidity level is between 30 and 50 percent.
 If a humidity level is higher than 60 percent than mold and mildew spores, bacteria and dust mites grow.
 However, a relative humidity level below 30 percent can be quite as damaging.
 Before-Mentioned low-humidity conditions can head to an increase in cold and flu viruses, irritated skin and respiratory passages, broken ceilings, insulated wood floors, and more.